-We will also after the ceremony take care of collecting the marriage certificate applying for its Apostille stamp and translating and posting the certificate to you.
+We will also after the ceremony takes care of collecting the marriage certificate applying for its Apostille stamp and translating and posting the certificate to you.

-All documents must be originals OR certified copies and all must be legalised by a Apostille Stamp*
+All documents must be originals OR certified copies and all must be legalized by an Apostille Stamp*

 • Full A4 Birth Certificate (The long version)– For both parties.
 If you were born outside the United Kingdom you must receive your original birth certificate and Apostille Stamp from the country you were born in.

 • Certificate of Non-Impediment (freedom to marry)– this document confirms you are free to marry, and is available from your local registrar and can take up to 3 weeks to be issued.
 Please note this must not be issued more than three months before your wedding day.
 You must inform your local registrar of the address of your ceremony location, which we will advise you at the time of booking.
 This document is also non-returnable – For both parties

 Tip-count exactly 3 months back to your wedding date, that is the date you should have your appointment at your registry office to obtain the Non -Impediment ie your wedding is 6th June your appointment should be 6 March the document takes approximately three weeks which gives you than the three weeks overlap for the paper to still be valid and allows you to get all your paperwork done earlier.
 Call your registry office as soon as you book to make your appointment.

 • If you are divorced – a Decree Absolute signed by notary or solicitor

 • If you have been adopted – Adoption Certificate